chloechsu/combining-evolutionary-and-assay-labelled-data/README.md

 full length target sequences is at `target_seqs.fasta` and `target_seqs.txt`.

 ## Fitness data
-In the `data` directory, each subdirectory (e.g. `data/sarkisyan`) represents a dataset of interest.
+In the example data set in the `data` directory (and also for all other data sets available on Dryad), each subdirectory (e.g. `data/BLAT_ECOLX_Ranganathan2015-2500`) represents a data set of interest.
 In the subdirectory, there are two key files.
 - `wt.fasta` documents the WT sequence.
 - `data.csv` contains three columns: `seq`, `log_fitness`, `n_mut`.
   `seq` is the sequence with mutation, and should be the same length as WT seq.
   `log_fitness` is the log enrichment ratio or other log-scale fitness values, where higher is better.
+Although referred to as `log_fitness` here, this corresponds to `fitness` in the paper.
   `n_mut` is how many mutations away the sequence is from WT, where 0 indicates WT.

 ## Density models